 Offset Spatula: I love using Mini Offsets to move unbaked sugar cookie dough from the counter to the baking sheet.

 Please make sure to use cold butter and a cold egg in this recipe for gluten-free cut-out cookies.
 Cold ingredients ensure the dough will not spread.
-The technique used here is similar to the technique used to make my Gluten Free Levain Style Cookie recipes.
+The technique used here is similar to the method used to make my Gluten Free Levain Style Cookie recipes.

-- Add the flour mixture to the wet ingredients and with the mixer running on low, mix everything together.
+- Step 5: Add the flour mixture to the wet ingredients and with the mixer running on low, mix everything together.
 This may take up to a minute but the dough will slowly come together.
 While you may consider increasing the speed, I recommend mixing the dough at a low-medium speed to avoid incorporating air into the dough.

-- At this point, you can either roll out the dough right away and bake it or shape it into two flat disks, wrap it in plastic, and place it into a ziplock bag.
+- Step 7: At this point, you can either roll out the dough right away and bake it or shape it into two flat disks, wrap it in plastic, and place it into a ziplock bag.
 The dough can be refrigerated for up to 2 days.

 How to bake Sugar Cookies

 The beauty of this recipe for gluten free sugar cookies is that one does not need to chill or freeze the dough before baking.
-I prefer to roll and cut out all the cookies, arrange them on sheet trays and place them in the fridge until I have all the dough rolled out.
+I prefer to roll and cut out all the cookies, arrange them on sheet trays, and place them in the fridge until I have all the dough rolled out.
 This way I can focus on the cookies baking and don't need to constantly step away.

 Sugar Cookie Frosting Ideas